-Polyurethane molding is a fabrication service offered by parts manufacturers.
+Polyurethane molding is a fabrication service offered by plastic parts manufacturers.
 This service encompasses a variety of processes, most notable injection mold processes.
 Using polyurethane materials, manufacturers create a wide range of strong, flexible, and highly useful products.

 Polyurethane molding is used to make products that exhibit characteristics of water resistance, chemical resistance, contaminant resistance, strength, and flexibility.

 Because of these positive features, the polyurethane molding industry has customers from many different fields, including: medicine and health care, construction, automotive, food processing, industrial manufacturing, engineering, and sports and recreation, among others.

 Valued primarily for its uses in rigid and flexible "memory" foams, polyurethane is extremely useful in solid plastic forms as well such as polyurethane rods, urethane sheets, urethane bushings, urethane tires, and urethane wheels.

 Urethane manufacturers fabricate diverse polyurethane moldings, including a wide variety of pneumatic seals, press tool blocks, electrical potting compounds, conveyor bushings, polyurethane belts, urethane bumpers, bowling balls and assorted parts.

 Manufacturers also injection mold urethane to make cushions.
 Urethane cushions can be used outside, in the water, and in the medical industry as therapy aids, to help reduce paint, add comfort, and increase the endurance of the patients during exercise and therapy.
 Injection mold cushion foam is the most common form of cushioning used for high intensity purposes and exercise props today.
 A molded urethane cushion can support hundreds of pounds of weight and will spring back to its original dimensions every time.

 Polyurethane Molding - FallLine Corporation